-Vascular endothelium has a role in controlling vasomotor tone and as the main regulator of The endothelium vascular hemostasis. continuously maintains a balance between vasoconstriction and vasodilation; if it is not balanced there will be endothelial dysfunction which causes damage to the arterial wall.
-Endothelial dysfunction occurs in response to cardiovascuter risk factors and can cause or accelerate the development of atherosclerosis Several studies have shown that [13]. inflammation and vascular endothelial dysfunction have role in the development of cardiovascular disease in patients with OSA5 In addition, increased SNA and oxidative stress also play a role in the development of endothelial dysfunction.
+Vascular endothelium has a role in controlling vasomotor tone and as the main regulator of vascular hemostasis.
+The endothelium continuously maintains a balance between vasoconstriction and vasodilation; if it is not balanced there will be endothelial dysfunction which causes damage to the arterial wall.
+Endothelial dysfunction occurs in response to cardiovascular risk factors and can cause or accelerate the development of atherosclerosis [13].
+Several studies have shown that inflammation and vascular endothelial dysfunction have a role in the development of cardiovascular disease in patients with OSA.
+In addition, increased SNA and oxidative stress also play a role in the development of endothelial dysfunction.
 Increased oxidative stress reduces NO availability and increases the expression of ROS, which activates inflammatory pathways that facilitate the recruitment and accumulation of blood cells in blood vessels in the endothelial layer [9].